zuozhenggh/learning-library/developer-library/atp-apex-oda/lab3/lab3.md

 Oracle Digital Assistant is a platform that allows enterprises to create and deploy digital assistants for their users.
 With Oracle Digital Assistant, you create:

 - **Digital assistants**, which are AI-driven interfaces that help users accomplish a variety of tasks in natural language conversations.
-For each digital assistant, you assemble one or more skills.
+For each digital assistant, you assemble one or more skills

-- **Skills** (formerly known as chatbots), which are individual bots that are focused on specific types of tasks, such as tracking inventory, submitting time cards, and creating expense reports.
+- **Skills** (formerly known as chatbots), which are individual bots that are focused on specific types of tasks, such as tracking inventory, submitting time cards, and creating expense reports

 You can add skills to digital assistants or deploy them to a channel on their own.